 - My Future Self and Me

-- Ouroboros - The bartender, quite understandably, wears an Ourboros ring.
+- Ouroboros: The bartender, quite understandably, wears an Ouroboros ring.

 - Take That: Jack Chalker claimed he wrote Downtiming the Nightside to address the questions this story raised but failed to answer.